artela-network/artela-docs/docs/develop/aspect-tools/aspect-docs/index.md

 - `preTxExecute`

-    This Join Point occurs before the execution of a transaction.
+    Occurs before transaction execution.

 - `preContractCall`

-    This Join Points occurs in front of a contract call.
-In preContractCall, you can trace all the state changes of current transaction that cached in EVM.
+    Occurs before a contract call, allowing state change tracing of current transaction that cached in EVM.

 - `postContractCall`

-    This Join Points occurs at the back of a contract call.
-In postContractCall you can trace the state change bring with both the transaction and the contract call.
+    Occurs after a contract call, enabling state change tracking within both the transaction and the contract call.

 - `postTxExecute`

-    This Join Point occurs after the execution of a transaction.
-At this join point, the transaction has already been executed, and you can query the post-transaction data to trigger an inherent transaction or prevent the current transaction.
+    Occurs after transaction execution, allowing querying of post-transaction data to  trigger an inherent transaction or revert the current transaction.

 - `onTxCommit`

-    This Join Point occurs after the successful execution and commitment of a transaction.
+    Occurs after the successful execution and commitment of a transaction.

 - `onBlockFinalize`

-To implement your custom logic within the matched functions below, which will be triggered at the join points:
+    Occurs after finalizing a block.

+Here's an overview of what each of these functions, it defines how to customize the behavior of your Aspects at specific join points within the transaction processing lifecycle on Artela.

 ```tsx
 onTxReceive(ctx: OnTxReceiveCtx): AspectOutput {